-Monterey Style Homes
+Monterey Style Homes In Phoenix, Arizona

 So, Larkin merged the American Colonial style of his native New England with the Spanish Colonial architecture of his new place of residence.
 Monterey style homes became popular mainly in California, Florida, and the Southwest from 1920 to 1960.

 The Monterey Style Architecture was born in 19th century California.
 However, its popularity expanded throughout a growing 20th century United States.
 The simple yet regal design became popular with the less-than-rich but well-to-do class of Americans.

 - Cantilevered second-story balcony with columns and balustrades of wood or wrought iron

 - A low-pitched gabled roof with tiles or shingles

 - Exterior Walls of Contrasting Materials; Stucco, brick, and wood